iszczesniak/cpp/containers/index.md

 {% include_relative range.cc %}
 {% endhighlight %}

-# Algorithms

-Algorytmy dla różnych kontenerów:

-* sortowanie elementów (lepszej implementacji nie znajdziecie),
-* wyszukiwanie elementów,
-* iterowanie po elementach,
-* usuwanie i dodawanie elementów.

-# Containers and move semantics
+# Containers and element management

 Containers have the move semantics implemented.